-Eleven years ago, Lizzie became a mother, a widow and HIV positive all within an 18 month period.
+Over a decade ago, Lizzie became a mother, a widow and HIV positive all within an 18 month period.
 Her life was turned upside down, so she moved away from her London fashion career, and returned to rural Lincolnshire to be near her family.

 In 2012 Lizzie, as a single mother to a grieving child, wanted to find resources and training locally for her child’s primary school.
 She struggled.

 Lizzie recognised the issues being faced in classrooms across the UK and wanted to do something about the ‘uncomfortable silences’ young people often felt when discussing sensitive subjects with the professionals involved in their lives.
 18 months of plotting and planning later Think2Speak CIC was founded.